Man arrested for attempted murder after running over, dragging Lafayette police officer with vehicle

 The injured officer was taken to a local hospital in critical condition.
 According to the last update, KATC reports the officer is considered stable.

-Chavis was booked in the Lafayette Parish Correctional Center on charges of attempted first-degree murder, reckless operational of a vehicle, resisting an officer and operating a vehicle while intoxicated.
+Chavis was booked in the Lafayette Parish Correctional Center on charges of attempted first-degree murder, reckless operation of a vehicle, resisting an officer and operating a vehicle while intoxicated.

 Trending News